chipsalliance/Caliptra/doc/Caliptra.md

 There are three ways of generating a UDS_SEED
 Use the internal TRNG to directly generate a 384-bit random number.
-Use an entity external to Caliptra such as an HSM or SOC-specific methodology to produce UDS-seed 384-bit random number that is pushed into the fuse controller (same as Caliptra 1.0).
+Use an entity external to Caliptra such as an HSM or SoC-specific methodology to produce UDS-seed 384-bit random number that is pushed into the fuse controller (same as Caliptra 1.0).
 Combine the internal TRNG output with a Manufacturing time provided value to produce a 384-bit output.

-**UDS Manufacturing – Mode A:**
+**UDS Manufacturing**
-1. When SOC life cycle is in MANUFACTURING MODE, manufacturing service register bit [CPTRA_DBG_MANUF_SERVICE_REG[2]] is set to request for UDS seed programming flow.
+1. When SoC life cycle is in MANUFACTURING MODE, manufacturing service register bit [CPTRA_DBG_MANUF_SERVICE_REG[2]] is set to request for UDS seed programming flow.
-2. Caliptra ROM will sample this bit on power up; when this bit is set and Caliptra ROM rechecks that the life cycle state is manufacturing mode, it reads the iTRNG for a 384-bit value.
+2. Caliptra ROM will sample this bit on power up; when this bit is set and Caliptra ROM rechecks that the life cycle state is manufacturing mode, it reads the iTRNG for a 512-bit value.
-3. Caliptra ROM writes the 384-bit value to the address available through a register named UDS_SEED_OFFSET which is strapped by SOC at integration time by using DMA HW assist macro available at ROM’s disposal.
+3. Caliptra ROM writes the 512-bit value to the address available through a register named UDS_SEED_OFFSET which is strapped by SoC at integration time by using DMA HW assist macro available at ROM’s disposal.
 4. Caliptra ROM sets the corresponding status bit in CPTRA_DBG_MANUF_SERVICE_REG to indicate the flow completion.
-5. Manufacturing flow will poll/read this bit and then do the fuse burning flow as specified by the fuse controller spec and SOC specific VR methodologies (eg. Fuse macro voltage elevation flows etc.).
+5. Manufacturing flow will poll/read this bit and then do the fuse burning flow as specified by the fuse controller spec and SoC specific VR methodologies (eg. Fuse macro voltage elevation flows etc.).

-**UDS Manufacturing – Mode B**
-1. When SOC life cycle is in MANUFACTURING MODE, CPTRA_DBG_MANUF_SERVICE_REG[2] & CPTRA_DBG_MANUF_SERVICE_REG[3] are set to request for UDS seed programming flow.
-2. Caliptra ROM will sample this bit on power up and also waits/consumes the FIPS compliant 384-bit entropy (the “message”) provided at the manufacturing (TBD on the mechanism for this coming over JTAG to ROM);
-3. When both the bits are set, ROM rechecks that the life cycle state is manufacturing mode, it reads the iTRNG for a 384-bit value (the “key”).
-4. Caliptra ROM performs an HMAC-SHA-384 using the message-key pair from steps 2 and 3 above appropriately padded for PRF usage per Caliptra 1.0.
-5. Caliptra ROM writes the final 384-bit value to the address available through a register UDS_SEED_OFFSET (HW/Integration requirement: Need to add this), using DMA HW assist macro available at ROM’s disposal.
-6. Manufacturing flow will poll/read this bit and then do the fuse burning flow as specified by the fuse controller spec and SOC specific methodologies (eg. Fuse macro voltage elevation flows etc.).

 ## Provisioning IDevID during manufacturing